Human-Centered Programming Tools: Spring 2017 Class Readings

 Statsplorer: Guiding Novices in Statistical Analysis.
 Chat Wacharamanotham, Krishna Subramanian, Sarah Theres Volkel, Jan Borchers.
 CHI 2015

 Gestalt: Integrated Support for Implementation and Analysis in Machine Learning.
-Kayur Patel, Naomi Bancroft, Steven M. Drucker, James Fogarty, Andrew J. Ko, James A. Landay.
+Kayur Patel, Naomi Bancroft, Steven M. Drucker, James Fogarty, Amy J. Ko, James A. Landay.
 UIST 2010

 Deconstructing and Restyling D3 Visualizations.
 Jonathan Harper, Maneesh Agrawala.
 UIST 2014